doctrine/doctrine-laminas-hydrator/docs/en/laminas-form.rst

        return ['form' => $form];
    }

-The update form is similar, instead that we get the blog post from database instead of creating an empty one:
+The update form is similar but uses an existing blog post instead of creating a new one:

 .. code:: php